 OK, so now you get the idea of what the storyboard is and how it works, right?
 But what does it all add up to?
 Just what can using a storyboard do to help further your quest – your film, your viral video, your slick ad?
 Let us count the ways…

 For the first time you get to actually see your script.
 It shoots through you like lightning – this thing is real.
 Your endorphins kick in and you’re ready to keep up the marathon that is film production.
 The storyboard is a graphic carrot that keeps the creator moving forward.
-Directors like Alfred Hitchcock, Martin Scorsese, George Lucas, Steven Spielberg, and James Cameron have all used them to inspire their vision.
-Check out some examples here.
+Check out some examples of storyboards by directors like Alfred Hitchcock, Martin Scorsese, George Lucas, Steven Spielberg, and James Cameron.

 If you’ve ever tried to pitch a story or get someone to read a script, you know that stare that often comes next.
 It’s the “Huh?” or “What?” look on their face.
 You know your idea rules, but it’s hard getting investors, industry reps, or even your crew to understand what you want to do.
 A storyboard changes all that.
 When your idea breaches into the visual sphere, colleagues will instantly connect to your expression.
 Now you not only have their attention, you own their curiosity.
 And hopefully their money and contributions!